2013 Sprint Unlimited

-The 2013 Sprint Unlimited at Daytona was a NASCAR Sprint Cup Series stock car race that was held on February 16, 2013, at Daytona International Speedway in Daytona Beach, Florida.
+The 2013 Sprint Unlimited at Daytona was a non-championship NASCAR Sprint Cup Series stock car race that was held on February 16, 2013, at Daytona International Speedway in Daytona Beach, Florida.
 Contested over 75 laps, it was the first exhibition race of the 2013 Sprint Cup Series season.
 Kevin Harvick of Richard Childress Racing won the race, while Greg Biffle finished second.
 Joey Logano, Tony Stewart, and Matt Kenseth rounded out the top five.